CIDS-484-Spring-2025/William_Johnson_Sem_Project/README.md

 I’ve also added a new non-player character: Mike the Tax Collector.
 Mike moves clockwise around the board at half the distance of player dice rolls (rounded down).
 If Mike lands adjacent to a player, that player must pay $100.
 This creates a new spatial hazard and encourages players to think more tactically about their position and movement.

 To add variety and player agency, the game includes items and perks.
-These are drawn from Community Chest and Chance Time, and there effects include:
+These are drawn from Community Chest and Chance Time, and their effects include:

 A dice reroll,